 The prepaid financial services industry is highly competitive and includes a variety of financial and non-financial services vendors.
 We expect competition to intensify beginning in late 2012 as existing competitors and new market entrants are bringing to market products and services that are, or that may be perceived to be, substantially similar to or better than ours.
+For example, Walmart recently began selling an American Express-branded checking account alternative product at its store locations in October 2012.
 This competition is expected to negatively impact our operating revenues, excluding stock-based retailer incentive compensation, and could increase our sales and marketing expenses, any of which would likely seriously harm our business, operating results and financial condition.
 Our current and potential competitors include: